vit718/Lawliet-LawFirmLandingPage_HTML/README.md

 <p><b>About Section: </b>"About" section provides information about the company, including links to various sections like "Product," "Company," and "Support."</p>
 <p><b>Footer: </b>The footer section contains copyright information and social media icons.</p>

-These section names are based on the structural elements and content within the provided HTML code.